The Enterprise Committee has the purpose of encouraging entrepreneurship and business innovation initiatives related to the objectives of the company.

 He is currently the President of William Cress Corporation and Cress Photo, and has been the President or Director of many other companies.
 He is a member of the British Interplanetary Society and a Director in the non-profit organization Icarus Interstellar.
 He is interested in the potential to create a research establishment for scientists as a means of accelerating technological advancements for the exploration of space.

-Sam is a graduate in Business Studies and also a graduate student of Space Studies at the International Space University.
-He has been involved with the founding and running of several for-profit enterprises including most recently a high altitude stratospheric balloon company called Nebula Sciences.
+During his time at the ISU, he has been involved with the founding and running of several for-profit enterprises including most recently a high altitude stratospheric balloon company called Nebula Sciences, all while furthering i4is’s goals through his role as researcher and board member.